Text Services Framework: ctfmon and CTF

 ctfmon (ctfmon.exe) is a process used to activate the Alternative User Input Text Input Processor (TIP) and also the Microsoft Language Bar.
-Ctfmon is also a component of Windows XP Tablet PC Edition, Windows Vista and Windows 7 which enables advanced user input services in applications (pen and ink, speech etc.).
+Ctfmon is also a component of Windows XP, Windows Vista and Windows 7 which enables advanced user input services in applications (pen and ink, speech etc.). ctfmon.exe in Windows XP has superseded internat.exe (means international) in Windows 95, Windows NT 4.0, Windows 98 and Windows 2000.